systeminit/si/app/auth-portal/src/content/tutorial/02-dev_setup.md

 **Platform Notes:**
 - Using macOS `aarch64 (arm64)` requires on Rosetta 2 (install it with `softwareupdate --install-rosetta`)
 - macOS users: you may need to run `xcode-select --install` before proceeding
 - Linux users: [SELinux](https://en.wikipedia.org/wiki/Security-Enhanced_Linux) will likely need to be set to `permissive` mode or configured to work with `nix`

 ### Install development dependencies

-Once a platform is chosen, we can install the dependencies for using the flake.
+Once a platform is chosen, we can install the dependencies required for using the Nix flake.
 _This section will install software on your computer and mutate your running environment!_

 - `nix` with flakes enabled (enabled by defualt when using the recommended